This post may contain affiliate links. Please read my disclosure policy.

 - Optional: Add 2 tablespoons of cocoa powder for chocolate cookies.

 - Preheat oven to 350°F and line a baking sheet with parchment paper.

 - In a bowl smash bananas until soft and mushy.

-- Add in almond flour, crushed nuts, shredded coconut, and collagen peptides and mix to combine.
+- Add in almond flour or oat flour, crushed nuts (if adding), shredded coconut, pinch of salt and collagen peptides and mix to combine.

-- Add in maple syrup, vanilla, and sea salt and mix to incorporate.
+- Add in maple syrup and vanilla, and mix to incorporate.

-- Scoop 12 cookies onto the baking sheet and bake for 15 to 17 minutes.
+- Scoop 12 cookies onto the baking sheet and bake for 15 to 20 minutes, until slightly firm.

-- Lasts for up to 1 week in the refrigerator or in an air-tight container on the counter, or in the freezer for up to 1 month.
+- Lasts for up to 1 week in the refrigerator or in the freezer for up to 3 months.